Certora/Quorum/Quorum/templates/Readme.md

 2. Update `execution.json` with the proposal addresses for each network.
 3. Set the required environment variables at `.env`.

-By following these instructions, you will ensure that the Quorum project is correctly configured and ready to use.
+By following these instructions, you will ensure Quorum is correctly configured and ready to use.